Skip to main content

 • GI tract X-ray

-If you need a GI tract X-ray, your doctor may give you a barium swallow or enema first to highlight areas inside your body such as your esophagus, stomach, upper small intestine, colon or rectum.
+If you need a GI tract X-ray, your doctor may give you a barium swallow or enema first to highlight different areas of your digestive system.4

 Do You Need an Endoscopy?